 Hi, this my personal webpage.
 Here you’ll find information about myself and my work.
 I am an associate professor in the Political Science department at Dalhousie University in Halifax, Nova Scotia (Canada).
-Since 2013 I have been the Director of the European Union Centre of Excellence (EUCE).
-In January 2017 I will be a Fulbright Research Visiting Chair in Public Diplomacy based at the Center on Public Diplomacy, University of Southern California, Los Angeles.
+Since 2013 I am the Director of the Jean Monnet European Union Centre of Excellence (JMEUCE).
+From January to May 2017 I was a Fulbright Research Visiting Chair in Public Diplomacy based at the Center on Public Diplomacy, University of Southern California, Los Angeles.
 Before moving to Canada’s Maritimes in 2010, I lived and studied in Toronto, Oxford, and Bologna.
 My main areas of interest are European Politics, international security, border control, immigration policy, public diplomacy, and social media.
 I am currently working on three research projects.
 The first looks at the transatlantic partnership over issues of homeland security.
 The second examines the European Union’s troubled quest to define a stable and coherent identity on the international stage, focusing on the role of social media.
 The third looks at the intersection between art, politics and borders in Europe.

 I am the editor of a book on migration policy (Externalizing Migration Management: Europe, North America and the Spread of ‘Remote Control’ Practices, Routledge) and the author of the monograph “Cultures of Border Control: Schengen and the Evolution of European Frontiers” with University of Chicago Press.
 I have also published articles for Review of International Studies, European Security, Journal of European Integration, Journal of Borderland Studies, International Journal of Refugee Law, Cultures & Conflicts.